prashant-2004/Loan-Prediction-Model-Using-Python/README.md

 4. Scikit-learn-

 		pip install scikit-learn

+If there occurs the error of PREMISSION or any user access is needed while installing libraries - then use this command

+		pip install library_name --user

 This model gives you a output in array of 1 & 0 which indicates the yes or no for loan assigning.